-The name is derived from the Latin "rosa" and the Greek "rhodon”.
-Chloris, goddess of flowers, crowned the rose as queen of the flowers.
-Aphrodite presented a rose to her son Eros, god of love.
+The name is derived from the Latin "rosa" and the Greek "rhodon."
+Chloris, the goddess of flowers, crowned the rose as a queen of the flowers.
+Aphrodite presented a rose to her son Eros, the god of love.
 The rose became a symbol of love and desire.
 Eros gave the rose to Harpocrates, the god of silence, to induce him not to gossip about his mother's amorous indiscretions.
 Thus the rose also became the emblem of silence and secrecy.
-In the middle ages a rose was suspended from the ceiling of a council chamber, pledging all present to secrecy, or sub rosa, "under the rose”.
+In the middle ages, a rose was suspended from the ceiling of a council chamber, pledging all present to secrecy, or sub rosa, "under the rose."

 Nero was wild about roses.
-During lavish dinner parties rose petals rained down from the ceiling of the banquet hall.
+During lavish dinner parties, rose petals rained down from the ceiling of the banquet hall.
 It is recorded that some diners, evidently intoxicated, were buried and suffocated in rose petals.
 The writings of Seneca and other stoic philosophers regarding the excessive use of roses were mild and bland in comparison to the angry attacks by the early Christians who saw in the rose a symbol of paganism, orgy, and lust.
-Tertullian wrote an entire volume against the flower and about 202 A.D., Clement of Alexandra forbade Christians to adorn themselves with roses.
-It seems however that early Christians did not pay must attention to these warnings about roses and continued to cultivate them, even taking them to Church for various ceremonies.
-Slowly the Church realized it was better to absorb some aspects of paganism by changing them into Christian symbols instead of simply rejecting them all together.
-In Catholic litanies, the Virgin Mary is called "Rosa mystica” and in many hymns she is invoked as the "rose without thorns."
+Tertullian wrote an entire volume against the flower, and about 202 A.D., Clement of Alexandra forbade Christians to adorn themselves with roses.
+It seems, however, that early Christians did not pay must attention to these warnings about roses and continued to cultivate them, even taking them to Church for various ceremonies.
+Slowly the Church realized it was better to absorb some aspects of paganism by changing them into Christian symbols instead of simply rejecting them altogether.
+In Catholic litanies, the Virgin Mary is called "Rosa Mystica," In many hymns, she is invoked as the "rose without thorns."
 Long before Pope Leo IX Consecrated the rose in the eleventh century, it had high status as an ornamental plant with royalty.
 King Childebert I had a rose garden planted for the Queen in Paris.
 Charlemagne ordered the cultivation of Roses in the castles where he held assemblies.
-After Leo IX was elected Pope in 1084 he instituted the ceremony of the Golden Rose.
+After Leo IX was elected Pope in 1084, he instituted the ceremony of the Golden Rose.
 The Golden Rose was sent to favored monarchs as a token of papal esteem, and many of these roses are concerned masterpieces of the goldsmith's art.

-Many rose varieties were lost during the years between the fall of the Roman Empire and the Moslem invasion of Europe.
-After the conquest of Persia in the seventh century, the Moslems developed a fondness for the rose and as their empire extended from India to Spain many varieties of roses were reintroduced to Europe.
+Many rose varieties were lost during the years between the fall of the Roman Empire and the Muslim invasion of Europe.
+After the conquest of Persia in the seventh century, the Moslems developed a fondness for the rose.
+As their empire extended from India to Spain, many varieties of roses were reintroduced to Europe.

 The rose became an important heraldic symbol.
 During the "War of the Roses," the House of York was symbolized by a white rose, the House of Lancaster by a red rose.

 Empress Josephine of France started her rose collection at Malmaison in 1804.
-Within 10 years, in 1814, her garden contained every species of rose then known.
+Within ten years, in 1814, her garden contained every species of rose then known.
 In 1829 her garden contained 2,562 different roses.
 The passion for roses spread from France to the British Isles, throughout western Europe to America and Australia.